mame82/misc/luca_traceIds.md

 }
 ```

 The data set now only includes the `trace ID` used for the most recent check-in.
-No new IDs are added anymore (the app generates no new QR codes, as the UI shows the checkout dialog, now).
+No new IDs are added to the set anymore (the app generates no new QR codes, as the UI shows the checkout dialog, now).

-Also, to be more precise, this behavior change dos not occur directly after check-in (there have already been requests with a larger `trace ID set` including the check-in `trace ID`, which received a `locationID`in response).
+Also, to be more precise, this behavior change dos not occur directly after check-in (there have already been requests with a larger `trace ID sets`, which included the check-in `trace ID` and received the associated `locationID` in response).
 Instead, the behavior changes after the successful request to the aforementioned endpoint `/locations/{locationId}`.
-This, again, allows an observer to confirm a successful check-in to the location of a previous request.
+This, again, allows an observer to confirm a successful check-in if she only monitors `/locations/{locationId}`.

-Also, the continuous polling of a **single** `trace ID` allows to draw the conclusion that the device is checked in into a location with this exact ID (the list would otherwise get a new `trace ID` appended after 60 seconds, while the minimum time interval before a checkout is also enforced to 60 seconds).
-The checkin location itself, is provided in the HTTP response each time:
+In addition, the continuous polling of a **single** `trace ID` allows to draw the conclusion that the device is checked-in into a location, using this exact `trace ID` (The `trace ID set` would otherwise get a new `trace ID` appended after 60 seconds.
+The minimum time interval before a possible checkout is enforced to 60 seconds, too).
+The check-in location itself, is provided in each HTTP response, now:

 ```
 [